-This is the time of year when I long for sunshine and sandy shores.
-It’s also the perfect time to think about how to keep in shape and energized for the next Fall Session.
+This is the time of year when I dream of sunshine and sandy shores.
+It’s also the perfect time to plan how you will keep in shape and energized during the Summer.
 All dancers, like all athletes (and all people, really) need to keep up with their physical activity even when on “vacation”.
 Andrea Marks points out in her article “How to safely ease dancers back into training after vacation” (http://www.dance-teacher.com/get-in-shape-after-vacation-2392730735.html) that “it’s true what they say about an ounce of prevention.
 The less fitness they lose over break, the less they’ll have to struggle to regain afterward.
 And while some rest and recovery is important, Julie Green, physical therapist for Pennsylvania Ballet says, “There’s no benefit to lying on the couch for four weeks.”

 There are a lot of ways to keep active—outdoor activities like swimming, kayaking, biking, hiking, weight training, yoga, pilates, but of course the best way is to attend summer dance camps many of which offer scholarships.
 Most scholarships are awarded after scholarship auditions which often happen in January and February.

 Here is a list of my favorite Summer Dance opportunities (outside of the 1/2 day and full day camp options we offer at Arts in Motion of course—stay tuned for our Summer Schedule)